sanasv/vision-project/README.md

-# 🧠 Brain Tumor Classification using Deep Learning & Ensemble Transformers
+# 🧠 Brain Tumor Classification using Deep Learning & Ensemble Learning

 This project focuses on the classification of brain MRI images into four categories: `glioma_tumor`, `meningioma_tumor`, `no_tumor`, and `pituitary_tumor`.
 We leverage modern convolutional neural networks (CNNs) and vision transformers (ViT, Swin) and explore **ensemble learning** to boost performance.